karstenroethig/wodsapp/documentation/development/how-to_set_up_eclipse.md

 ** Navigate to the project `webapp`
-** Via the context menu click on "Run As > Spring Boot App" ** This will launch the application and creates a run configuration that can be used on the next run ** Browse to [http://localhost:8080/](http://localhost:8080/)
+** Via the context menu click on "Run As > Spring Boot App" ** This will launch the application and creates a run configuration that can be used on the next run
+*** Switch to the profile "dev" in the run configuration ** Browse to [http://localhost:8080/](http://localhost:8080/)